ShellZ Zhu: Biography

-Born in Nanjing, China, ShellZ moved to Hong Kong as an early adolescent.
+Born in Nanjing, China, Zhu moved to Hong Kong as an early adolescent.
 After moving to Hong Kong, she began to initially garner public recognition through theatrical performances of traditional Chinese dance.
 At age 17, she transitioned from dance to modeling, as she began to promote fashion, commercial attire, editorials, and print-outs.
 While still modeling, she was offered her first movie role in the Hong Kong film Gorgeous.
 After acting in Chinese language Hong Kong movies, ShellZ moved to Hollywood, California to further her acting career.
 While in the United States, she was offered acting roles in Hollywood hits, such as Steven Spielberg's The Terminal and Michael Mann's Collateral.
-Before returning to Hong Kong in 2008, ShellZ (Stage name: Siu wai Cheung on IMDB) accepted a major role in the feature film Extra Ordinary Barry.
-In the film "Hard Fall" she plays lead role Veronica.
+Before returning to Hong Kong in 2008, Zhu (Stage name: Siu wai Cheung on IMDB) accepted a major role in the feature film Extra Ordinary Barry.
+In the film Hard Fall, she played lead role Veronica.

 Personal life

-Shell Z currently resides in Hong Kong S.A.R.
+Zhu currently resides in Hong Kong S.A.R.
 She enjoys dressage, singing, and badminton.
 She is also an autoracing enthusiast, and actively participates in karting.
-Shell Z is fluent in English, Cantonese, and Mandarin, and maintains basic proficiency in Japanese.
+Zhu is fluent in English, Cantonese, and Mandarin, and maintains basic proficiency in Japanese.